KayT98/js-simple-game/README.md

 # js-simple-game

-Simple dino game made by me to practice JS.
+• Simple Chrome dino game made by me to practice JS.

+• Feel free to modify it.

+• Any tips, suggestions on how to improve JS skill will be greatly appreciated.